tomcoh5/creating-jenkins-cicd/README.md

 ```
 4.now go in to the browser and configure jenkins , create pipeline and copy paste the jenkinsfile

 5.make sure to enter the following things credentials :
+docker username
+docker password
+aws access key id
+aws secret accesss id

+6. please copy the scripts from this repository to the container

+7. you can run the pipeline :D